wpilibsuite/allwpilib/design-docs/telemetry.md

 # Drawbacks

+- The API is output-only; code that needs bidirectional data exchange should use NetworkTables or the tunable APIs directly.

-- The generic `log(String, Object)` path necessarily relies on runtime dispatch and reflection for some object types.
+- Generic object logging relies on runtime type checks and reflection for `StructSerializable` and `ProtobufSerializable` values.

-- Automatic serializer discovery depends on agreed-upon static field names (`struct` and `proto`).

 - Object-array support is intentionally conservative; non-struct object arrays currently fall back to string arrays.

 - Because table schemas are built dynamically, dashboards and tools need to tolerate fields appearing over time.

+- A default backend must be registered before logging values.
+Without a matching backend, entry creation cannot succeed.

 # Alternatives

-Use lower-level APIs directly for all telemetry publication.
+Use lower-level APIs such as NetworkTables or DataLog directly for all telemetry publication.

 Downsides of that approach: